myshares/myshares/README.txt

 even if only outgoing connections are allowed, so opening this port is optional.

 The user interface is available on port 14725.
-This port also accepts http API requests which other Bils client applications could use.
+This port also accepts http API requests which other MyShare client applications could use.

-The blockchain is stored on disk using the H2 embedded database, inside the nxl_db directory.
-When upgrading, you should not delete the old nxl_db directory, upgrades always include code that can upgrade old database files to the new version whenever needed.
-But there is no harm if you do delete the nxl_db, except that it will take some extra time to download the blockchain from scratch.
+The blockchain is stored on disk using the H2 embedded database, inside the mys_db directory.
+When upgrading, you should not delete the old mys_db directory, upgrades always include code that can upgrade old database files to the new version whenever needed.
+But there is no harm if you do delete the mys_db, except that it will take some extra time to download the blockchain from scratch.

-The default Bils client does not store any wallet-type file on disk.
+The default MyShare client does not store any wallet-type file on disk.
 Unlike bitcoin, your password is the only thing you need to get access to your account, and is the only piece of data you need to backup or remember.
 This also means that anybody can get access to your account with only you password - so make